-Mr. LIU Kwong Sang ("Mr. Liu"), aged 56, was appointed to the Board in September 2004.
-Mr. Liu has been practising as a certified public accountant in Hong Kong with more than 25 years of experience in accounting profession.
+Mr. LIU Kwong Sang ("Mr. Liu"), aged 57, was appointed to the Board in September 2004 as an independent non-executive Director, and the Chairperson of the audit committee of the Board.
+He was also appointed as the Chairperson of remuneration committee of the Board in 2004, and a member of the nomination committee of the Board in 2012.
+Mr. Liu has been practising as a certified public accountant in Hong Kong with more than 27 years of experience in accounting profession.
 Mr. Liu graduated from the Hong Kong Polytechnic University with a bachelor degree in Accountancy (with honours) and obtained the Master degree in Business Administration from the University of Lincoln, the United Kingdom.
-He is a fellow member of the Institute of Chartered Accountants in England and Wales, a fellow member of the Association of Chartered Certified Accountants, a fellow member of the Institute of Financial Accountants, the United Kingdom and a fellow member of the Institute of Public Accountants (formerly known as "National Institute of Accountants"), Australia.
+He is a fellow member of the Institute of Chartered Accountants in England and Wales, a fellow member of the Association of Chartered Certified Accountants, a fellow member of the Institute of Financial Accountants, the United Kingdom and a fellow member of the Institute of Public Accountants, Melbourne, Australia.
 Mr. Liu is also a fellow member of the Hong Kong Institute of Certified Public Accountants, a fellow member of the Taxation Institute of Hong Kong, a Certified Tax Adviser and a fellow member of the Society of Registered Financial Planners.
-Mr. Liu acts as independent non-executive director of Polytec Asset Holdings Limited and Pine Care Group Limited, securities of which are listed on the main board of the Stock Exchange, and of abc Multiactive Limited, whose securities are listed on the GEM board of the Stock Exchange.
-He was independent non-executive director of Dragonite International Limited (now known as "OCI International Holdings Limited"), a company listed on the main board of the Stock Exchange, for the period from April 2010 to September 2014, and of Evershine Group Holdings Limited, whose securities are listed on the GEM board of the Stock Exchange, for the period from January 2014 to December 2016, and of Pacific CMA, Inc. whose securities were listed on the OTC Market of American Stock Exchange.
+Mr. Liu acts as independent non-executive director of Polytec Asset Holdings Limited and Pine Care Group Limited, securities of which are listed on the main board of the Stock Exchange, and of abc Multiactive Limited, whose securities are listed on the GEM of the Stock Exchange.
+Since April 2019, Mr. Liu has been appointed as the independent non-executive director of ATIF Holdings Limited (ticker symbol: ATIF) whose shares are listed on the United States Nasdaq Stock Market.
+He was independent non-executive director of Evershine Group Holdings Limited, whose securities are listed on the GEM of the Stock Exchange, for the period from January 2014 to December 2016.